-Homework assignments will be given for each chapter covered in the course.
-Regular, personal application of the concepts encountered is essential to mastery of the required material.
+Homework assignments will be given for each chapter.
+Regular, personal application of concepts is essential to mastery of the required material.
 Furthermore, these problems will be a valuable insight into what material is considered important by your instructor.
 Careful completion of all assignments is in itself an effective way to boost your course average.
-Moreover, failure to participate will almost certainly damage your test and quiz performance.
+Moreover, failure to participate will almost certainly damage exam performance.
+The homework will be online, using WileyPLUS - you must register here: https://edugen.wileyplus.com/edugen/class/cls629121/